Read on as we explain:

 Halitosis (bad breath)

-If you’re on a ketogenic diet you are probably aware that as the body starts to metabolize fat, ketones can cause poor breath.
+If you’re on a keto diet you are probably aware that as the body starts to metabolize fat, ketones can cause poor breath.
 Unfortunately, there is very little one can do about this, it is just the nature of the beast.
 Thus, this can also arise when using exogenous ketones.
-Thankfully, it is not as long lasting as when on a ketogenic diet.
+Thankfully, it is not as long lasting as when on a keto diet.
 Chewing gum or mints is the best option if it becomes a noticeable issue.
 Ultimately, this may be caused by over consumption of the ketone supplement.
 Therefore, tailoring the quantity consumed may prevent excess BHB being converted to acetone, which is likely excreted by the lungs.

 Possible GI distress (flatulence) at exceptionally high doses